 - Garment durability

-The results were recommended assessing life cycles of garments (disposable garments should not be used more than once).
+The results recommend assessing life cycles of garments (disposable garments should not be used more than once).
 Garment physical properties are impacted with multiple sterilization cycles and these impacts are not always visible.
-They found that tear strength decreased, particle filtration efficiency decreased and particle shedding increased as a function of increasing radiation exposure due to multiple sterilization (cleaning) cycles.
+They found that tear strength and particle filtration efficiency decreased while particle shedding increased as a function of increasing radiation exposure due to multiple sterilization (cleaning) cycles.

 They recommend having a procedure in place that will evaluate the point at which reusable garments are being negatively impacted or when they reach their useful life especially if sterile processes are not enclosed in an isolator environment.

 For more information about this study please contact Jennifer Galvin at DuPont Protection Solutions.